cfhaak/dse-static-template/publish_it.md

 ## Publish the Website

 While creating a page hosted on your local host is fun and great for development, our goal will probably be to make the page available on the internet.
 You are going to use GitHub Pages for that purpose, a solution to easily publish (static) websites without having to worry about infrastructure like servers or domain names.
 When you build the page locally, you have to perform certain actions (like running Ant) before you can visit your website in the browser.
 To automate these steps when building the page online, GitHub provides so-called workflows.
-As the name suggests, it's a (rather ugly) way to describe workflows step by step.
+As the name suggests, it’s a (rather ugly) way to describe workflows step by step.
 In our case, we are going to use a workflow called [Deploy static content to Pages](./.github/workflows/build.yml) to:

 - Set up a virtual machine online that will perform the tasks necessary to generate the page
 - Install dependencies (like Ant, etc.)